Home | Browse Topics | Taonga Māori | Māori land | Occupation orders, leases, and occupation licences

 • how long you’ll occupy the site for.

-After having those discussions it should be clear what issues need to be addressed and you should be able to assess whether it’s likely the court will grant the occupation order.
+After having those discussions it should be clear what issues need to be addressed and you should be able to assess whether it’s likely the court will grant the Occupation Order.

-Note: An occupation order doesn’t entitle you to build on the site.
-In order to build you’ll also need to meet the local council’s requirements (see the next section).
+Note: An Occupation Order doesn’t entitle you to build on the site.
+In order to build you’ll also need to meet the local council’s requirements (see: “Building on Māori land: Local council requirements”).

 How do I talk to the owners given there are so many of them?